 Is the parking lot full?
 Check out these other great Nature Preserves In Cincinnati.

-The trail at the Johnson Nature Preserve is a .35 mile loop that is within the 7-acre preserve.
-It is easy to navigate with a small wooden bridge to cross over the tiny creek.
-Throughout the trail, some plaques highlight typical flora and fauna found in the area along with a little history about the area.
+The trail at the Johnson Nature Preserve is a .35-mile loop that is within the 7-acre preserve.
+It is easy to navigate with a small wooden bridge over the tiny creek.
+Throughout the trail, some plaques highlight typical flora and fauna found in the area and a little history about the area.

-A lovely pergola with a picnic table greets you at the entrance of the trail.
-We found it to be the perfect spot for a post-hike snack or a good spot to lay out all your nature treasures from your hike.
+A lovely pergola with a picnic table greets you at the trail’s entrance.
+We found it to be the perfect spot for a post-hike snack or an excellent spot to lay out all your nature treasures from your hike.

-The more adventurous hikers can venture into the Harris M. Benedict Botanical Preserve, which is connected by a small pathway off the Johnson Nature Preserve Loop.
-The University of Cincinnati manages this 65-acre preserve.
+The more adventurous hikers can venture into the Harris M. Benedict Botanical Preserve, connected by a small pathway off the Johnson Nature Preserve Loop.
+The University of Cincinnati manages this 65-acre preserve for environmental education.

 The University purchased the property in the 1920s with the site’s name honoring Harris Miller Benedict, chair of the University’s Botany Department at the time of his death in 1928.
 The former name of the preserve was Hazelwood Botanical Preserve.

-The botanical trail located in the Harris M. Benedict Botanical Preserve is a 1.2 mile out and back trail.
-I recommend downloading the All Trails Map, as there are a few private trails throughout the preserve.
+The botanical trail located in the Harris M. Benedict Botanical Preserve is a 1.2-mile out-and-back trail.
+I recommend downloading the All Trails Map, as there are several private trails throughout the preserve.
 This trail is suitable for all levels; if taking little ones, watch for fallen trees and lots of tree roots.

-In short, this has been one of my favorite preserves to bring my toddler.
-It is very manageable, however, there are a few little slopey areas to keep your eye out for.
+In short, this has been one of my favorite preserves to bring my kids, especially toddlers.
+It is easy to do with little legs and very manageable.
+However, there are a few little slopey areas to keep your eye out for.
 If you haven’t visited this suburban nature preserve, add it to your Cincinnati bucket list.